bhi-kimlab/PropaNet/README.md

 ```
 ---
 ## Results
-The output is the network in the form of an edge list which is comprised of the resulting TFs/TGs.
+The output is a network(in the form of an edge list) comprised of the resulting TFs/TGs that are found by PropaNet.

 ![Output Network](readme/Output.png)